paul-bailey/EvilCandy/Documentation.rst

         the Function_.

-Only limited versions of these may *begin* an expression, namely cases 4-6 in Table 3: function calls with ignored return values (#4), expressions wrapped in parentheses (#5), and ignored empty identifiers (#6).
+Only limited versions of these may *begin* an expression, namely cases 4-6 in Table 3: #4: function calls with ignored return values;
+%5: expressions wrapped in parentheses; and #6: ignored empty identifiers.
 For a full range of *value* to be permitted, it has to be on the right-hand side of an assignment operator, as in cases 2 and 3, or within the parentheses of a program-flow statement, as in cases 7-11.